Harsh301204/FlightsAndSearchService/README.md

  - once you added the above db config , go to your src folder from terminal and execute `npx sequelize db:create`

+## DB Design
+- Airplane Table
+- Flight
+- Airport
+- City

+- A Flight Belongs to a Airplane , but an airplane can have multiple flights
+- A City has many airports but one airport belongs to a particular city
+- One Airport can have many flights but a flight has only one airport